sagemath/trac_to_gh/Issue 4876.md

 # Issue 4876: replace the two kash3 optional spkg's by a single optional spkg that works on both Linux and OS X, and gives a graceful message on other systems

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4876

 Original creator: was